Beyond Data Samples: Aligning Differential Networks Estimation with Scientific Knowledge: METHOD:

 To the authors' best knowledge, only two loosely-related studies exist in the literature to incorporate edge-level knowledge for other types of GGM estimation.
-(1) One study with the name NAK ~\cite{bu2017integrating} (following ideas from \cite{shimamura2007weighted}) proposed to integrate Additional Knowledge into the estimation of single-task graphical model via a weighted Neighbourhood selection formulation.
-(2) Another study with the name JEEK~\cite{wang2017fast} (following \cite{singh2017constrained}) considered edge-level evidence via a weighted objective formulation to estimate multiple dependency graphs from heterogeneous samples.
-Both studies only added edge-level extra knowledge in structural learning and neither of the approaches was designed for the direct structure estimation of differential GGM.
-Besides, JEEK uses a multi-task formulation.\footnote{Different from JEEK, our method directly estimate differential parameters.
-Direct strategy has been proved more sample-efficient than the multi-tasking kind \cite{fazayeli2016generalized}.}
+(1) One study with the name NAK ~\citep{bu2017integrating} (following ideas from \cite{shimamura2007weighted}) proposed to integrate Additional Knowledge into the estimation of single-task graphical model via a weighted Neighbourhood selection formulation.
+(2) Another study with the name JEEK~\citep{wang2017fast} (following \cite{singh2017constrained}) considered edge-level evidence via a weighted objective formulation to estimate multiple dependency graphs from heterogeneous samples.
+Both studies only added edge-level extra knowledge in structural learning and neither of the approaches was designed for direct differential structure estimation.
+Besides, JEEK uses a multi-task formulation.\footnote{Different from JEEK, our method directly estimates differential network \citep{fazayeli2016generalized}.}

-\section{Experiments}

-In this section, empirically, we show that \methodName is flexible in incorporating different kinds of available evidence, leading to improved differential network estimation and without additional computational cost.
+\section{EXPERIMENTS}

-\textbf{Data:} We evaluate \methodName and baselines on three sets of datasets: (1) A total of $126$ different synthetic datasets representing various combinations of additional knowledge (\sref{secm:expsim}); (2) One real world fMRI dataset (ABIDE) for functional brain connectivity estimation (\sref{subsec:abide}); and (3) One real biological dataset for differential epigenetic network estimation. (\sref{subsec:hm}).
+\textbf{Datasets:} We compare \methodName, variations and baselines on multiple datasets: (1) A total of $126$ different synthetic datasets representing various combinations of additional knowledge and hyper-parameter sensitivity analysis; and, (2) One fMRI dataset (ABIDE) for functional brain connectivity estimation,(3) Three epigenomic datasets for differential epigenetic network estimation, (4) Two gene expression datasets on virus (including SARS-CoV-2) infected and mock control samples for differential genetic network estimation.
+Results on virus related gene network identification and validation are in Section~\ref{subsec:covid-1}.